Flip a Coin

 Each coin flip is independent, so the probability of getting heads or tails remains 50% regardless of previous results.
 However, the probability of getting the same result multiple times decreases exponentially: 2 in a row = 25%, 3 in a row = 12.5%, 4 in a row = 6.25%, and so on.
 This is calculated as (1/2)^n where n is the number of consecutive flips.

-Coin flipping removes bias and emotional influence from binary decisions, ensuring each option has an equal chance.
+Coin flipping removes bias and emotional influence from binary decisions, helping each option has an equal chance.
 It's also quick, simple, and universally accepted as fair.
 Psychologically, the moment the coin is in the air, people often realize which outcome they're hoping for, helping clarify their true preferences even before seeing the result.

 Yes, physical factors like the force of the flip, air resistance, surface tension, and even the initial position can theoretically influence outcomes.
 However, for practical purposes, these effects are minimal and don't significantly bias results.
 Studies have shown that fair coins do land on the side they started on slightly more often (about 51% of the time), but this bias is negligible for most purposes.